caseywatson/saas-lifecycle-github/README.md

 ## Edgar and SaaS apps

-Edgar is designed to support independent software vendors (ISVs) that are building cloud-based SaaS apps.
+Edgar is designed to support independent software vendors (ISVs) building cloud-based SaaS apps.

-Customers purchase subscriptions (e.g., annual, monthly, etc.) to SaaS apps published by ISVs.
-Financially, it's critical that ISVs respond in as near real time as possible to subscription lifecycle events (e.g., purchases, suspensions, reinstatements, cancelations, etc.) to reconfigure the SaaS app's supporting cloud infrastructure.
+Customers purchase subscriptions to SaaS apps published by ISVs.
+Financially, it's critical that ISVs respond in as near real time as possible to subscription lifecycle events (such as purchases, cancelations, suspensions, and other changes) to reconfigure the SaaS app's supporting cloud infrastructure.

 The idea is to continuously keep ISV revenue (what the ISV's customers are paying) and cloud spend in close alignment.
 When possible, ISVs should only pay for cloud resources that their customers are already paying for through their subscriptions.